Selena (film): Plot

-At the Astrodome in Houston, Texas on February 26, 1995, Tejano superstar Selena Quintanilla Pérez plays to a sold-out crowd ("Disco Medley").
-In 1961, young Abraham Quintanilla Jr. and his band "The Dinos" are rejected by a restaurant owner after an audition in Texas.
-They perform for a Mexican-American nightclub, but a riot ensues when they don't perform the audience's preferred Tejano music ("Oldies Medley"), but rather American pop.
+The film opens backstage at the Astrodome in Houston, Texas, on February 26, 1995, right before Tejano superstar Selena plays to a sold-out crowd ("Disco Medley").

+In 1961, young Abraham Quintanilla and his band "The Dinos" are rejected by a restaurant owner after an audition in Texas.
+They perform for a Mexican-American nightclub, but a riot ensues when they do not perform the audience's preferred Tejano music, but rather American pop ("Blue Moon").

-Twenty years later, Abraham is married to Marcella Samora, with three children: son Abraham III (A.B.), and daughters Suzette and Selena.
-Discovering Selena's singing talent, Abraham creates the band "Selena y Los Dinos", with her as lead singer, A.B. on bass, and Suzette on drums.
+Twenty years later, Abraham is married with three children: son A.B., and daughters Suzette and Selena.
+Discovering Selena's singing talent, Abraham creates the band "Selena y Los Dinos", her as lead singer, A.B. on bass, and Suzette on drums.
 Initially reluctant, the children enjoy making music ("We Belong Together").
 Moving to Corpus Christi, Texas, the band goes on the road to support the family.
 After lackluster reception at a carnival, Selena begins adding more dance and personality into her acts.
 The band's success grows following local performances.
 In 1989, Selena reveals her bustier during a carnival performance ("Baila Esta Cumbia"), angering Abraham due to its sexually suggestive nature.

 In 1990, Chris Pérez auditions as the guitarist.
 Abraham disapproves of his heavy metal style but hires him after he agrees to cut his hair.
-Selena and Chris eventually fall in love.
+Then Selena and Chris eventually fall in love.
 In 1992, when Chris' former band members trash a hotel suite, Abraham threatens to fire him.
 A.B. pleads with him to reconsider, mentioning he is needed for their upcoming tour in Mexico.
 Promoters worry when they realize Selena does not speak Spanish well, but her personality and care for her fans win everyone over.
 A show almost goes awry when the huge crowd rushes the stage and it buckles ("La Carcacha").
 Selena calms them down with a joyous performance ("Como la Flor") and is accepted as an "artist for the people" in Mexico.